rrahmati/roboinstruct-1/README.md

 The ``UI.cs`` file defines different tasks, so, you might want to define your own task similar to the pre-defined tasks.
 The current task can be set using the task variable in the script.
 Make sure you change it on the ``Manager`` game object that ``UI.cs`` is attached to.

+The Unity3D project can be built and executed as a web application.
+Therefore, you can put it on a server and ask people to do the demonstrations.
+You can also design different tasks as different levels of a game to make it fun.
+This way you can gather large amount of data to train the network on very complex tasks.
+The functionality of sending the trajectory data to a server is implemented in the ``Record_playback.cs``file.

 Learning
 ------------
 All the learning code is in the ``blocks`` folder.